You know when……

-Now I’m not saying that making a New Year’s Resolutions is bad.
-I think it’s good to take the time and reflect on your life and well-being to identify some areas that you could improve upon.
+Now I’m not saying that making a New Year’s Resolution is bad.
+I think it’s good to take the time and reflect on your life and well-being and identify some areas that you could improve upon.
 The New Year provides us a natural transition and time to do that.
-But….

 I knew I was really only doing it to have some sort of response for when I would get asked about it and that I would never really keep it.

-I still felt like I needed to make changes in my life and have a plan in place, but I needed something stronger than just another “New Year’s Resolution”.
+I still felt like I needed to make changes in my life and have a plan in place, but I needed something stronger.
 Additionally, I wanted to be better in multiple areas of my life and making 3 resolutions seemed even more unrealistic.

-That’s when I decided to get rid having a resolution and have a word (or theme if you will) to define my year.
+That’s when I decided to get rid having a resolution and have one word (or theme if you will) define my year.